Let me continue with the rules for defining concepts in the guidelines. In this post, the first of the three remaining rules are quite sophisticated.

 RA_iter<I> && is_contiguous<I>::value; // using is_contiguous trait

-I can even wrap a tag class such as is_contiguous into a concept and use it.
-Now, I have a more straightforward expression of my idea contiguous iterator Contiguous_iter.
+I can even use a tag class such as is_contiguous into a concept.
+Now, I have a more straightforward expression of my idea of contiguous iterator Contiguous_iter.

 template<typename I> concept Contiguous = is_contiguous<I>::value;